DavidTPate/pendragon/README.md

 ### Fear (Creature or Event)
-Fear is a negative emotion that can possibly be inherited as a family curse, but is normally gained only through a character’s personal experience.
+Fear is a negative emotion that can possibly be inherited as a family curse, but is normally gained only through a character's personal experience.
 Fear is an irrational and absolute, mindless state of panic.
 Only extraordinary adventures can instill such terror in knight characters (lesser characters may be more vulnerable).
 Such fear usually stems from supernatural places or creatures.